ornellaspada/Project-2/README.md

 - Include wireframes that we designed before building the app.
 - Be deployed online and accessible to the public.
 - A git repository hosted on Github, with a link to our hosted project and frequent commits dating back to the very beginning of the project.
-- A working request in Insomnia from the API we want to use, showing that we can access the dataset we need.

 ### Technologies Used